JSnakegitHub/StackOverflow-Lite/README.md

 2. Move to the project directory locally
 3. Once you are in the project's root directory, run the command `python run.py`.
 4. At this point the server should be running.
-5. The application is set to run on port 8080, so the URL for testing this api is `127.0.0.1:8080/api/v1/answers`.
+5. The application is set to run on port 8080, so the URL for testing this api is `127.0.0.1:8080/api/v1/questions`.
 6. Testing for this API requires use of Postman.
-7. The above instruction should be able to return all the questions in the data structure when you paste the test URL.
+7. The above instruction should be post the question in the data structure when you do it in Postman.

 ## Deployment
 1. The app can be deplyed on Heroku following the Heroku [Documentation](https://devcenter.heroku.com/categories/reference).